Entail

 Tracing the ownership of land from one generation to another is a very useful tool of genealogy, which I’ve discussed elsewhere on the site.
 However, the usefulness of this tool depends on our ability to interpret the laws relating to both land and succession.
-Entail, which touches on both, is unfamiliar to most genealogists.
+Entail, which touches on both ownership and succession, is unfamiliar to most genealogists.
 Yet it’s surprising how often we find instances of entailed land, particularly in colonial Virginia.

 Definition

 To over generalize a bit, land could be held in fee simple or fee tail.
-Fee simple was an unrestricted ownership, pretty much the form in which we own land today.
-Fee tail was a restricted form of ownership, in that the land could not be sold, mortgaged, or devised by will.
+Fee simple was an unrestricted ownership, pretty much the form in which we typically own land today.
+But fee tail was a restricted form of ownership, in that it was essentially a life estate and therefore the land could not be sold, mortgaged, or devised by will.
 A person who held land in fee tail did not “own” it in the sense we think of ownership today, but rather was a sort of a tenant with a lifetime right to the use of the land.
-After his death the land would pass to a specific successor, generation after generation.
+After his death the land would pass to a specific successor, and this state of affairs would continue (in theory) generation after generation.

 Land held in fee simple could be entailed, or converted into fee tail.
 Once entailed, it remained so essentially forever.
 Clearly, that affects how we must interpret subsequent records for that land.

-Entails had been prevalent in England for hundreds of years by the time the colonies were founded.
+Entailment of land had been prevalent in England for hundreds of years by the time the colonies were founded.
+The concept of entail was codified in 1285 by the De Donis Conditionalibus (“on conditional gifts”), one of the Westminster Statutes.
 In a country where land was scarce and society highly stratified, the purpose served by entails was obvious.
 It had the effect of keeping large estates intact over long periods, thus providing a means for a testator to assure the wealth and influence of future generations.
 And it did so by protecting the family line against a future generation who might dispose of any part of the land outside the family.
-In Virginia, where land was readily available, entail would seem to have been less important.
+In America, where vast quantities of land were readily available, entail was far less important.

 Creating a Fee Tail

-The important thing for genealogists to know is that the son, in this case Samuel Smith, could not sell the land or devise it in his own will.
+The important thing for genealogists to know is that the son, Samuel Smith in your example, could not sell the land or devise it in his own will.
 (He could, of course, sell or lease his lifetime interest.
 Once he died, the land would revert to his heir.
-Likewise, he could mortgage the land, but if he defaulted the land could be seized only for his lifetime. ) The language his father used in his will meant that Samuel didn’t “own” it, but rather had a lifetime interest in the land.
+Likewise, he could mortgage the land, but if he defaulted the land could be seized only for his lifetime.)
+The language his father used in his will meant that Samuel didn’t “own” it, but rather had a lifetime interest in the land.
 What that means to us is that we won’t see any mention of this land in Samuel Smith’s own will.
 Not only did he not have the right to dispose of it in his will, but there was no need.
 The original will, combined with primogeniture, had already determined the line of succession forever.
 As long as Samuel Smith had living descendants, the land remained entailed.
 Thus entail and primogeniture were intimately entwined.

 Technically, there were several types of entails.
 For instance, a fee tail male restricted succession to males in the line of inheritance, and fee tail female restricted succession to females.
 Fee tails could be restricted in other ways, or could be made conditional (for instance on the heir’s occupation of the land).

 Apart from taking legal action to break an entail, or a conditional conveyance whose condition was not met, the land would remain in fee tail until the original recipient had no living issue.
-It’s worth mentioning that in this context dies without issue has a counter-intuitive meaning.
+It’s worth mentioning that in this context “dies without issue” has a counter-intuitive meaning.
 If a man dies with living children, it would seem that he died leaving issue.
-However, in this context he is said to have died without issue when his last living descendant dies (perhaps several generations after his own death).
+However, in this context he is said to have died without issue when his last living descendant dies (perhaps several generations later).
 At that moment, the land reverts, in fee simple, to the original conveyor.
 Since the original conveyor would by then certainly be dead, his own heir as defined in the original conveyance (or by law otherwise) takes possession

 Restrictions on Entailed Land